jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/guides_to_tets.gif|400]]

-To generate the tet cage I use some simple vdb operations:
+To generate the tet cage I use some simple VDB operations:

 guides > VDB from particles > reshape dilate close erode >tet conform

-# more info on sim in vellum
+The tet simulation runs in vellum on quasi-static mode.
+The red interior points get pinned to the animation to move the soft body with it.

 ![[notes/images/simulate-tets-edited.gif|400]]

-After applying the deformation with a point deform you get rid of all the jagged edges and most of the intersections
+After applying the deformation with a point deform you get rid of all the jagged edges and most of the intersections.
+The volume of the whole groom gets preserved too.

 ![[notes/images/pointdeform_to_tet_cage.gif|400]]
 #### De-Intersection through Velocity Advection